kj-kenan/SWE573-Kenan-s-Repo/docs/SRS.md

 Only authenticated users can create or edit offers and needs

-*Specific Requirements User Management*
+*User Management*

-The system shall allow new users to register with a unique username, email, and password
+The system shall allow new users to register with a unique username and password.

-The system shall verify user credentials during login
+The system shall verify user credentials during login.

-The system shall prevent duplicate usernames or emails during registration
+The system shall prevent duplicate usernames during registration.

-The system shall allow users to reset their passwords via email

-The system shall authenticate users using JWT-based tokens
+The system shall authenticate users using JWT-based tokens.

-The system shall allow users to edit their profile information (bio, skills, interests, picture)

-The system shall allow users to view other users’ public profiles

-The system shall allow users to delete or deactivate their accounts

-The system shall allow administrators to view and manage all registered users

-The system shall notify users upon successful registration or account changes

 The system shall allow users to edit their profile information (bio, skills, interests, and profile picture).